makandra/cloud_test/README.md

       end
     end

+If you want to test your whether your login credentials work, you can use the following command:

+    [bundle exec] cloud_test test-connection

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.